holycrap872/ucls-hs-intro-to-cs/CourseMaterial/02_grok_programming/11_functions/python_functions_worksheet.md

 >

 Alter the body of the function to make it create a triangle.
-What did you change?
+What specifically did you change?

 >

 Alter the body of the function to make it create a hexagon.
-What did you change?
+What specifically did you change?

 >

-Alter the body of the function so it has another input (num_sides) that determines the number of sides a shape should have.
-Then, use that input to create the desired shape.
+Alter the function so it has another input (`num_sides`) that determines the number of sides a shape should have.
+Then, alter the body of the function so it uses that input to create the desired shape.
 For example, `make_shape(100, 8)` should make an octagon that has sides of length 100.
 Note: the trick is to turn 360 / num_sides at each side.
 Test your function with 2 calls.

 Take a screenshot of **your code in Grok** and paste it here.